 Carnelian at a Glance

-Carnelian is the stone of motivation and endurance — a fiery orange chalcedony that ignites courage, stimulates creative action, and transforms ideas into tangible results.
+Carnelian is a fiery orange chalcedony that ignites courage, stimulates creative action, and helps turn ideas into results.

-Entrepreneurs, artists, performers, athletes, anyone overcoming procrastination, and those needing courage to pursue their goals
+Entrepreneurs, artists, performers, athletes, anyone stuck in procrastination, people who need a push to pursue their goals

 Rinse under cool running water; charge in sunlight for 2-3 hours; smudge with sage or sweetgrass